onvif/media-signing-framework/README.md

 `signed-media-framework`.

 ## Example build commands on Linux
-1. Configure and compile into `./build` without installing from the top level
+1. Configure and compile into `./build` without installing from the top level of `signed-media-framework/`
 ```
 meson setup . build
 ninja -C build